icyleaf/halite/README.md

 #### Write a interceptor

-Halite features has a killer feature is the **interceptor*, Use `Halite::Interceptor::Chain` to process with two result:
+Halite features has a killer feature is the **interceptor*, Use `Halite::Feature::Chain` to process with two result:

 - `next`: perform and run next interceptor
 - `return`: perform and return